Protect yourself from fraud

 2. No personalisation

 Most reputable companies will address you by your real name.
-Suspicious communications may start with ‘Dear (your email address)’ or ‘Dear Sir’.
+Suspicious communications may be more generic or even use the incorrect name.

 3. Requests for personal information